-- 1. Regular Degree Applicants An applicant with a Bachelor-level degree from a regionally or nationally accredited institution can apply for entrance into Westcliff University.
+An applicant with a Bachelor-level degree from a regionally or nationally accredited institution can apply for entrance into Westcliff University.
 Undergraduate degrees obtained outside of the United States will only be accepted if they have been evaluated by a member in good standing of the National Association of Credential Evaluation Services (NACES) or another nationally recognized credentialing service.
-In this case, the listed U.S. degree equivalency will be used. - 2.
-Transfer Applicants Applicants who have earned credit hours from a graduate program in a related field from a regionally or nationally accredited institution may transfer up to six (6) credit hours to Westcliff University College of Business subject to evaluation of grades and courses.
+In this case, the listed U.S. degree equivalency will be used.

-The minimum academic requirements to apply to the Doctor of Business Administration Degree Program are:
+The minimum academic requirements to apply to the Doctor of Business Administration Degree Program:

-1. Regular Degree Applicants - An applicant with a Master-level degree from an approved regionally-accredited or nationally-accredited college or university, or have earned a comparable degree from a recognized institution outside of the United States.
+An applicant with a Master-level degree from an approved regionally-accredited or nationally-accredited college or university, or have earned a comparable degree from a recognized institution outside of the United States.
 Students pursuing a Doctor of Business Administration degree must have a Master-level degree in the field of business or a business-related field (M.B.A., M.P.A., Master's in Economics, etc.) While these Master-level degrees serve to satisfy the prerequisite for a Doctor of Business Administration (D.B.A.) offered at Westcliff University, only a transferred M.B.A. will fully satisfy any academic prerequisite for the D.B.A.
 The other previously mentioned Master-level degrees may or may not satisfy all D.B.A. prerequisites, depending on the coursework taken in pursuit of these degrees.
 The coursework must encompass courses in Economics, Accounting, and Finance in order to fully satisfy the academic prerequisites for the D.B.A.
 Degree.
 If the transferred Master-level degree does not meet any one or all these requirements, prospective transfer students must take Business Foundational Courses at Westcliff University in addition to be fully accepted into the D.B.A. program at Westcliff University.
 These Business Foundational Courses are BUS 505 Managerial Economics, BUS 535 Managerial Accounting, and BUS 550 Financial Management, all of which are offered under Westcliff University's M.B.A. curriculum.